rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHdmiIn_test_spec.md

 ### Emulator Requirement - Scale the `HDMI` Input Video

-Emulator will boot with the port informations coming from the configuration file.
+Emulator will boot with the port information's coming from the configuration file.
 Predefined coordinates and dimesions to compare.

 ### Control Plane Requirement - Scale the `HDMI` Input Video